pgr0ss/ynab_to_ledger/README.md

 * Go to My Budget -> Export budget data
 * Download and unzip the archive

-Next, run `ynab_to_ledger.rb` to convert the export to a ledger file:
+Next, run `ynab_to_ledger.rb` to convert the export to a Ledger file:

 `ruby ynab_to_ledger.rb My\ Budget\ as\ of\ 2016-10-02\ 1007\ PM\ -\ Register.csv`

-This will write out a ynab_ledger.dat journal.
+This will write out a `ynab_ledger.dat` journal.

 ## Reporting

-Now that you've got a ledger journal, you can use the ledger command line to run reports.
+Now that you've got a Ledger journal, you can use the Ledger command line to run reports.
 For example:

 View a monthly register: